From Confounding to Learning: Dynamic Service Fee Pricing on Third-Party Platforms: Omitted Proof in Section

 \subsection{Market Propositions}

-We first state some propositions of market equilibrium.
+We first state some propositions of market cutoff points.
 Since $\epsilon_{Dt}$ is strongly-log-concave, we know it's also sub-Gaussian.
-We assume that $\epsilon_{Dt}$ is an $\eta_D$-sub-Gaussian random variable. \begin{proposition} Myopically considering the surplus in one round, truthfully behaved as the demand $P_{Dt}$ is the optimal policy for the representative buyer. \end{proposition} \begin{proof}{Proof} Since $\Sur_t=\int_0^{Q_t^e}(P_{Dt}(Q,x_t)-P_{St}(Q)-a_t)dQ$ and $a_t$ is predetermined, we know the optimal $Q_t^e$ satisfies $P_{Dt}(Q_t^e,x_t)-P_{St}(Q_t^e)-a_t=0$.
-From \Cref{eq:equ}, we know that $P_{Dt}=P_{Dt}'$, showing truthful behavior is the optimal policy. \end{proof}
+We assume that $\epsilon_{Dt}$ is an $\eta_D$-sub-Gaussian random variable. \begin{proposition} Myopically considering the surplus in one round, truthfully behaving as the demand $P_{Dt}$ is the optimal policy for the representative buyer. \end{proposition} \begin{proof}{Proof} Since $\Sur_t=\int_0^{Q_t^e}(P_{Dt}(Q,x_t)-P_{St}(Q)-a_t)dQ$ and $a_t$ is predetermined, we know the optimal $Q_t^e$ satisfies $P_{Dt}(Q_t^e,x_t)-P_{St}(Q_t^e)-a_t=0$.
+From \Cref{eq:equ}, we know that $P_{Dt}'=P_{Dt}$ maximizes the surplus, showing truthful behavior is the optimal policy.
+We consider continuous $Q$ in this paper.
+For a discrete $Q$, the integral can be replaced by a summation without changing any core conclusion. \end{proof}